 - has applied to the Finance Centre Director and has been issued with a certificate qualifying him as a Category 2 individual.

-A CAT 2 individual shall be liable to income tax on the first £80,000 of assessable income only, subject to a minimum payment of £22,000 pa.
+A CAT 2 individual shall be liable to income tax on the first £118,000 of assessable income only (under the Allowance Based system), subject to a minimum payment of £37,000 pa.
 Locally sourced income will not form part of the special Category 2 status treatment.
+At current rates of tax, the maximum tax payable is currently £42,380

 High Executive Possessing Specialist Skills ‘HEPSS’ individual

-Established to attract talent and top flight executives to Gibraltar, the HEPSS regime requires the Finance Centre Director to be satisfied that the appointment of a HEPSS will ‘promote and sustain economic activity of a particular economic value to Gibraltar and that he/she will earn more than £120,000.
-Approved HEPSS individuals will pay tax only on the first £120,000 of assessable income, under the Gross Income Based Scheme
+Established to attract talent and top-flight executives to Gibraltar, the HEPSS regime requires the Finance Centre Director to be satisfied that the appointment of a HEPSS will ‘promote and sustain the economic activity of a particular economic value to Gibraltar and that he/she will earn more than £160,000.
+Approved HEPSS individuals shall be chargeable to tax for a year of assessment in the amount of £160,000 exactly, under the Gross Income Based scheme of calculation.
+At current rates of tax, the annual tax liability of a HEPSS individual is currently £43,440 per annum, or £3,620 payable for every month during which a HEPSS certificate is issued (as at October 2024).

 Interest and Dividends